 John Coate and the WELL: Looking ahead by looking backby Vanessa DiMauro

-A month ago I went to London to give a presentation at the 13th annual VIRCOMM Summit.
-On a cold and rainy morning (it was London, after all) about a thousand community builders and social media managers from around the world gathered to think and talk about the art and science of our complex profession — creating and managing online communities.
-It was a rare luxury to take part in an industry-specific conference, we all wear many hats and operate in a diverse group of reporting structures: marketing, customer care and sometimes IT.
-The event was well covered, with lots of blog posts and reports.
-It even trended on Twitter for a while (#VICROMM13).
+A month ago (February, 2013), I went to London to give a presentation at the 13th annual VIRCOMM Summit.
+On a cold and rainy morning (it was London, after all) about a thousand community builders and social media managers from around the world gathered to talk about the art and science of our complex profession — creating and managing online communities.
+It was a rare luxury to take part in a community conference and I am pleased to report that the event was well covered by the press and bloggers alike (#vircomm13 even trended on Twitter for a bit!)

 - The currency is human attention.
 Work with it.
 Discourage abuse of it.